Michael-Haddad0/DataSci_Course/Assignments/README.md

 * Assignment 3: Variations on the spam filter.

-* Assignment 4: Validation of classification models
+* Assignment 4: Validation of classification models.